Ambita/samhandling_megler_boligbyggelag_docs/README.md

 This request message contains all the necessary information needed for updating data and proceed with clarification and board approval.

-After issuing a sale message order the system expects at least two response messages and one optional update message.
+After issuing a sale message order the system expects up to three unique response messages:

 When sending: